Vivo V23e price in Pakistan July 2023

-The Samsung Galaxy Note 10 Plus has a 6.8-inch Dynamic AMOLED display....
+The Vivo V27e smartphone is currently available on the market with great...

-The Vivo V23e is a mid-range smartphone that is now available for purchase on the market with great features.
-The device is powered by the MediaTek Helio G96 (12 nm) octa-core processor.
+The Vivo V23e is easily available for purchase on the market at a reasonable price.

-The Vivo V23e has a 6.44-inch AMOLED display with a FHD+ resolution of 1080 x 2400 pixels.
-The device runs on the most advanced Android 12 operating system with the Funtouch 12 user interface.
+The gadget is powered by a MediaTek Helio G96 (12 nm) chipset.
+The device has a 2.05 GHz octa-core processor, and the GPU is called the Mali-G57 MC2.

-The smartphone features 8 GB of the fastest RAM and 128 GB of built-in storage.
-It is a good amount of storage to store a large amount of useful data and files for later use.
+It has a 6.44-inch AMOLED capacitive touchscreen display with a resolution of 1080 x 2400 pixels.

-The Vivo V23e has a triple camera setup on the rear of the phone with an LED flash.
-The primary camera of the phone is 64 megapixels, while the selfie camera is 50 megapixels.
-Both cameras work great in low light because of the night mode features included.
+The smartphone includes 128 GB of built-in storage and 8 GB of RAM, which can be expanded via a microSD card.

 |Build